bps12/bps12.github.io/_posts/2019-11-11-Nothing-is-Something.md

 title: Nothing is Something Worth Doing
 comments: true
 ---
-I will soon be taking the blog back to the regularly programming... yep you guessed it - travel updates.
+I will soon be taking the blog back to the regularly scheduled programming... yep you guessed it - travel updates.
 I have a lot to say about my travels especially with Erdogan, Trump, and the Kurds being in the news recently.
 I suppose that’s old news now when you look to Bolivia, Chile, or Hong Kong!

 ("May you live in interesting times indeed")